tditshwe/Java-Swingy/README.md

 ## Overview

-This project is a second project in a series of Java projects, produced at [42](https://www.42.fr/).
+This project is a second project in a series of Java projects as part of the [Wethinkcode](https://www.wethinkcode.co.za/) curriculum.
 It is a minimalistic text-based RPG game that can be launched in Console or GUI mode.

 ### Gameplay